liuyehcf/BlogSource/_unposts/Interview.md

 # 6 Network

 1. What is a network?
 Explain the basic components of a network.
+    > A network is a system of interconnected devices that enables communication and sharing of resources, consisting of nodes, links, and protocols

 1. What is the difference between a LAN and a WAN?
+    > LANs are smaller networks that cover a limited area, like a building or campus, while WANs are larger networks that connect multiple LANs over larger geographical distances

 1. What are the layers of the OSI model?
 Briefly explain each layer.
+    > The OSI model consists of the Physical, Data Link, Network, Transport, Session, Presentation, and Application layers, which respectively handle physical transmission, error-free data framing, logical addressing and routing, reliable data delivery, connection management, data translation and formatting, and network service access.

 1. What is the difference between TCP and UDP?
 When would you use each one?
+    > TCP is a reliable, connection-oriented protocol used for applications that require data integrity and order, while UDP is a faster, connectionless protocol suitable for real-time applications where speed is prioritized over reliability.

 1. Explain the concept of IP addressing and subnetting.
+    > IP addressing assigns unique numerical identifiers (IP addresses) to network devices, enabling communication, while subnetting divides a network into smaller subnetworks for better efficiency and IP address management.

 1. What is a router?
 How does it work in a network?
 1. What is the purpose of ARP (Address Resolution Protocol)?
 1. Explain the difference between a hub, switch, and a router.